What Can a Thyroid Function Test Detect?

 Conclusion

-disorders.
-By understanding what thyroid function tests can detect, how they are conducted, and how
+what thyroid function tests can detect, how they are conducted, and

 If you're looking for a reliable place to get your